profullstack/mcp-server/src/modules/craigslist/README.md

 ## Notes

 - Craigslist may rate-limit excessive requests.
 The module limits the number of cities searched at once to avoid this.
-- This module does not use the official Craigslist API (which doesn't exist) but instead parses the HTML of Craigslist pages.
+- This module does not use the official Craigslist API (which doesn't exist) but instead parses the JSON-LD data embedded in Craigslist pages.
+- As of May 2025, Craigslist has moved from traditional HTML elements to a JSON-LD structure for search results, which this module now supports.
 - The structure of Craigslist pages may change, which could break this module.
+If search results stop working, check if Craigslist has changed their data structure again.

+## Enhanced Features

+### Multiple Images

+The module now extracts all available images for each listing, not just the first one.
+These are provided in the `images` array, while the `imageUrl` property is maintained for backward compatibility.

+### Rich Attributes

+Search results now include:

+- Basic attributes extracted from JSON-LD data and listing titles
+- Generated descriptions that summarize key information
+- Multiple images for each listing

+Individual listing details include:

+- Complete, properly cleaned description text
+- Comprehensive product-specific attributes extracted from multiple sources:
+  - Attribute groups in the HTML
+  - Right-hand side navigation elements
+  - Description text using pattern matching
+  - JSON-LD structured data
+  - Meta tags
+- Geo-location information
+- Posting metadata (date, ID, etc.)

+### Bike-Specific Attributes

+For bicycle listings, the module extracts specialized attributes such as:

+- Bicycle type (road, mountain, hybrid, etc.)
+- Frame size and material
+- Wheel size
+- Number of speeds
+- Brand and model
+- Components (Shimano, SRAM, etc.)
+- Brake type
+- Suspension type

+## Development Notes

+### Tests

+The tests for this module have been updated to reflect the new features, but they may require additional work to run properly.
+The current tests are designed to verify:

+1. The URL construction for search queries
+2. The parsing of JSON-LD data from search results
+3. The extraction of multiple images and attributes
+4. The detailed parsing of posting pages

+If you're modifying this module, be sure to update the tests accordingly.
+The tests use Sinon to stub external dependencies like fetch requests.